hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 - `-d` - If you want to run the server in DEBUG mode which facilitates problem diagnosis, you can include the `-d` flag on the start command.
 However, in general it is not recommended to run a server with debug enabled as this will cause the server to perform slower.
 - `-p` - If you want the server to run on a port different than what is specified in the configuration .yaml file, you can override the existing port.

-### Enroll bootstrap user with TLS CA
+### Enroll bootstrap admin identity with TLS CA

-Now that your TLS CA is configured and before you can deploy any other nodes for your organization, you need to enroll the bootstrap (admin) user of the TLS CA. Since the CA server is up and running, instead of using the **Fabric CA server CLI commands** we now use the **Fabric CA client CLI commands** to submit an enrollment request to the server.
+Now that your TLS CA is configured and before you can deploy any other nodes for your organization, you need to enroll the bootstrap admin identity of the TLS CA. Since the CA server is up and running, instead of using the **Fabric CA server CLI commands** we now use the **Fabric CA client CLI commands** to submit an enrollment request to the TLS CA server.

-Performed by using the Fabric CA client, the enrollment process is used to generate the certificate and private key pair which forms the node identity.
+Performed by using the Fabric CA client, the enrollment process is used to generate the certificate and private key pair which forms the TLS CA bootstrap admin identity.
 You should have already setup the required folders in the [Fabric CA client](#fabric-ca-client) section.

 The folder structure that we are using for these Fabric CA client commands is:
   ```